Skip to content

 55. Steak rare or steak well-done?

 56. Cilantro yes or cilantro no?
-LearnClash split: 67/33 yes.
-The cilantro-soap genetic minority holds firm at one-third.
+Yes wins, but the cilantro-soap genetic minority holds firm at roughly a third.

 57. Crusty edges or soft middle on bread?